CoderAniruddhaade/OmrTracker/replit.md

-# OMR Tracker
+# NEET Tracker

-A web-based OMR (Optical Mark Recognition) sheet tracking application for Physics, Chemistry, and Biology practice with multi-user activity tracking.
+A web-based NEET preparation tracker for Physics, Chemistry, and Biology practice with multi-user activity tracking and admin controls.

 ## Overview

 This application allows users to:
-- Create OMR sheets with their name and 24 questions (8 per subject)
+- Create practice sheets with their name and 24 questions (8 per subject)
 - Mark each question as "Done" or "Not Done"
 - If "Done", mark as "Practiced" or "Not Practiced"
 - View their own submission history and statistics
 - Track other users' activities and progress
 - View detailed user profiles with completion statistics
+- Admin features: ban/unban users, manage chapters, view chats, and impersonate users

 ## Tech Stack